-The Audit Committee is responsible for information security.
+The Audit Committee is responsible for oversight of information security matters.
 Annually, the Chief Information Officer (CIO) meets with the audit committee and provides a comprehensive update on the Company's information security process.
-This includes status updates on new platforms/systems being implemented, IT Security/Governance (including the Company's Security Maturity Level), any prevailing threats to the Company's systems and IT's countermeasures to mitigate the risks from cyber attacks.
-In addition, the CIO also provides information to the Board throughout the fiscal year as necessary.
-The audit committee also monitors the annual trainings on Information Security Awareness and Payment Card Industry Standards (PCI) Compliance.
+This includes status updates on new platforms/systems being implemented, IT Security/Governance (including the Company's Security Maturity Level), status updates on information security standards and frameworks, such as the National Institute of Standards and Technology (NIST), any prevailing threats to the Company's systems and IT's countermeasures to mitigate the risks from cyber attacks.
+In addition, the Audit committee is updated regularly throughout the year on information security matters.
+The audit committee monitors a robust information security training and compliance program that is completed annually, including the annual trainings on Information Security Awareness and Payment Card Industry Standards (PCI) Compliance.
+The committee oversees the information security insurance policy as well.